tencent-quantum-lab/TenCirChem/docs/source/quickstart.rst

-Apart from the high-level interface inherited from PySCF, TenCirChem offers a rich set of useful intermediate interfaces for access and modication, to facilitate the development and validation of novel algorithms.
+Apart from the high-level interface inherited from PySCF, TenCirChem offers a rich set of useful intermediate interfaces for access and modification, to facilitate the development and validation of novel algorithms.
 Functions of the :class:`UCC <tencirchem.UCC>` classes include